Passing the FAA instrument written exam will be a breeze if you follow the instructions and tips in this post.

 Taking instrument ground classes can be costlier than an online instrument course.
 But if that works best for you, you should go for it.
 It is essential to understand the materials to lower your chances of failing the IFR written exam.

 A test prep helps instrument rating trainees to prepare for the written exam.
-Like I recommended above, you must get yourself a test prep software like the one by Dauntless.

 You can use the tool to answer questions and figure out which topics you need to study further.

 If you fail to answer a question in test prep repeatedly, you must contact your flight instructor to further clarify the topic.

 Selecting the wrong answer multiple times to a question means you are unclear of the subject’s concept.

 The software helps you determine your weaknesses, and your instructor can help you with if you request.